mathew4STAR/EyeBlindAssist/README.md

 A) Live mode: A simple sentence is framed manually using the list of objects and rapidly told to the user.
 Just simple concatinates the list of objects to a a prewritten sentence and reads it out.
 No language model is used.

-B) Descriptive mode: A complex sentence is framed which can be easy to understand, and very well written sentence, like a poem.
+B) Descriptive mode: A complex sentence is framed which can be easy to understand, and very well written sentence.
 The data is send to gpt3.5 to create the complex sentence using the list of objects.

 ### Additional features